 By Deb DeRosso

-In this interactive object, learners examine the structural-functional, social-conflict, and symbolic interaction analyses of recreation.
+In this interactive object, learners examine the structural-functional, social-conflict, and symbolic interaction analyses of family.
 A mind map and quiz questions are included.

 By robin rathsack

 In this learning activity you'll match definitions of motivational terms with terms and concepts found in a puzzle.

 Learners see and hear how motivation on the job can be compared to the use of a bicycle.
 They then write an explanation of how this theory can be applied to a situation in their own workplace.